actix/actix-web/guide/src/qs_2.md

 Let’s create and run our first actix web application.
 We’ll create a new Cargo project that depends on actix web and then run the application.

-In previous section we already installed required rust version.
+In the previous section we already installed the required rust version.
 Now let's create new cargo projects.

 ## Hello, world!

 Let’s write our first actix web application!
 Start by creating a new binary-based Cargo project and changing into the new directory: